estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

   CREATE PUBLICATION flow_publication FOR ALL TABLES;
   ```

+4. In the Cloud Console, note the instance's host under Public IP Address.
+Its port will always be `5432`.
+Together, you'll use the host:port as the `address` property when you configure the connector.

-4. Configure your connector as described in the [configuration](#configuration) section above,
+5. Configure your connector as described in the [configuration](#configuration) section above,
-with the additional of the `proxy` stanza to enable the SSH tunnel, if using.
+including the additional `networkTunnel` configuration to enable the SSH tunnel, if using.
 See [Connecting to endpoints on secure networks](../../../concepts/connectors.md#connecting-to-endpoints-on-secure-networks)
 for additional details and a sample.
-You can find the `forwardHost` under Public IP Address.
-The `forwardPort` is always `5432`.

 ### Azure Database for PostgreSQL

 You can use this connector for instances on Azure Database for PostgreSQL using the following setup instructions.

 #### Setup